extemporelang/extemporelang.github.io/_docs/guides/sampler.md

 instrument]({{site.baseurl}}{% link _docs/guides/making-an-instrument.md %})),
 except that the note kernel closure is already set up for you---you just have to load the sampler with sound files.
-There is also a slight difference in the way we set a sampler up: using the Scheme macro `bind-sampler` instead of `make-instrument`.
+There is also a slight difference in the way we set a sampler up: using the Scheme macro `make-instrument`.
 The Extempore sampler is still an xtlang closure, and can be used in all the same situations (e.g. as the `inst` argument to `play-note` or `play`) as an instrument can.